AreaLayer/CoinjoinXT/README.md

    - The CoinJoinXT transaction uses Taproot addresses for its outputs.
    - Each Taproot output contains a complex script condition that specifies the spending conditions.
 These conditions can include time locks, multisig requirements, or other advanced conditions.

-- **LNVortex**

-   - Alice and Bob can open collaborative channels via Lighnting Network.
-   - With L1, they can make collaboration during mixing coins

 -  **Lightning Network Channel**:
    - Alice and Bob open a Lightning Network payment channel between them.
    - This channel is funded with a certain amount of Bitcoin from both parties.